-Policy makers in Washington DC continue to debate the future of Fannie Mae and Freddie Mae's participation in the U.S. mortgage market.
+Policy makers in Washington DC continue to debate the future of Fannie Mae and Freddie Mac's participation in the U.S. mortgage market.
 Several bills have been introduced in the U.S. Senate and the U.S. House of Representatives regarding the reform and/or dissolution of the GSEs.
 Any changes to the structure of the GSEs, or the revocations of their charters, if enacted, may have broad adverse implications for the MBS market and our business, results of operations, and financial condition.
 We expect such proposals to be the subject of significant discussion, and it is not yet possible to determine whether such proposals will be enacted.
-We expect GSE reform to be a multi-year process.
+While we expect GSE reform to be a multi-year process, it is possible that new types of Agency MBS could be proposed and sold by Fannie Mae and Freddie Mac in the near term that are structured differently from current Agency MBS.
+This may have the effect of reducing the amount of available investment opportunities for the Company.
 For further discussion of the uncertainties and risks related to GSE reform, please refer to "Risk Factors" contained within Part I, Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2013.